gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 ### Object keys

-Now open the Inventory schema and see the expression of an object key, denoted by the `_Key` scalar.
-This special scalar builds a typed object like those sent to [federation services](../federation-services):
+Now open the Inventory schema and see the expression of an object key, denoted by a generic scalar (here called `_Key`).
+In the absence of `keyField`, a generated key assumes the shape of a typed object like those sent to [federation services](../federation-services):

 ```graphql
 type Product @key(selectionSet: "{ upc }") {